-The last step involves some text cleaning, which is specific to Arxiv, since all of the documents are PDFs.
-First, we remove all non-English documents (some of the downloaded technical documents were in a variety of other languages).
-Non-English documents were found using langdetect [16].
+riety of other languages).
+Non-English documents were found using langdetect [17].
 With non-English documents, the majority of the text was non-English, therefore the full document was not used.
 In future work, we may instead translate the non-English documents and use them as well.
 Next, we use tika to parse the PDF's into raw text.
 In some cases, tika is unable to parse the PDF's (in which case we can not use those documents).
 Figure 3 shows the distribution of the collected tagged Arxiv text in terms of token (i.e., usable word) length.